 Materials for CNC milling

 ZMorph VX can 3D print with almost any filament available on the market, but what about CNC milling?
-The professional machine was thoroughly tested with most popular materials for CNC, and among others we recommend following:
+Check the ZMorph Materials Library to learn about materials that are compatible with ZMorph VX Multitool 3D Printers.

 Is it safe for my machine?